The Best Day Trips from Kyoto

 A Regional Rail Pass Might Be a Better (and Cheaper) Option

-If you’re staying in and around Kyoto, then there are a few regional rail passes that might be a better and cheaper option than the Japan Rail Pass.
+If you’re staying in and around Kyoto, then there are a few regional rail passes that might be a better as well as a much cheaper option than the Japan Rail Pass.

-Just like the Japan Rail Pass, regional rail passes are also issued by JR Group.
-Regional rail passes cover all trains operated by JR within specific designated areas of Japan.
+Just like the Japan Rail Pass, regional rail passes are also issued by JR Group which cover all trains operated by JR within specific designated areas of Japan.

 For example, the 5 day Kansai-Hiroshima Area Pass covers all rail travel between Kyoto and Hiroshima, as well as a huge number of locations in between.